-This past May, I traveled to China with GoEco for a week long volunteer experience and it was one of the most incredible weeks of my life!
-What made this trip an absolute dream come true was the fact that the animals I was volunteering with were pandas, one of my favorite creatures on the planet.
+This past May, I traveled to China with GoEco for a week-long volunteer experience and it was one of the most incredible weeks of my life!
+What made this trip an absolute dream come true was the fact that the animals I was volunteering with were pandas, which are one of my favorite creatures on the planet.
 I booked the trip months in advance, but found myself eagerly counting down the days until I would be with the wonderful, adorable pandas!

 You can watch daily vlogs of my volunteer experience on my channel:

 As the GoEco website says: “The survival of this species has been threatened in the past, so all conservation efforts are of paramount importance.”

 The panda population was endangered for many years, due to issues surrounding their breeding patterns and the destruction of their habitat.
 So, panda conservation efforts have been crucial to repopulating these little creatures in China.